Virgin Bhasskar

 Virgin Bhasskar is an Indian comedy web series created by Akanksha Shukla and produced by Ekta Kapoor and Shobha Kapoor under their banner Balaji Telefilms for their video-on-demand streaming platform ALT Balaji and ZEE5.
 The series is directed by Sakshat Dalvi and Sangieta Rao.
 The season 1 of the series premiered on 19 November 2019 on ZEE5 and season 2 premiered on 29 August 2020.

-The series stars Anant Joshi, Rutpanna Aishwarya, and Dherendra Kumar Tiwari as protagonists and revolves around the life of an erotic novelist who desperately wants to lose his virginity.
+The series stars Anant V Joshi, Rutpanna Aishwarya Sethi, and Dherendra Kumar Tiwari as protagonists and revolves around the life of an erotic novelist who desperately wants to lose his virginity.

 Synopsis

 The series revolves around Bhaskar Tripathi who is an erotic novelist but the irony of his life is that he is still a virgin.
-The series explores his life when he falls in love with Vidhi Pandey, daughter of a police officer whom he loves her and wants to lose his virginity only to her.
+The series explores his life when he falls in love with Vidhi Pandey, daughter of a police officer and wants to lose his virginity only to her.